thremulation-station/thremulation-docs/docs/contribution/index.md

 # Community Contribution

-This document aims to provides instructinos to set up, develop, and submit updates and features for this project.
+This document aims to provides instructions to set up, develop, and submit updates and features for this project.
 Here is a high level overview of the process:

 - fork the project